 The trustee also has a responsibility to provide monthly reports to the beneficiary and/or the representative payee of all distributions made from the trust.
-SSA reporting requirements dictate that any change in circumstances be reported to the SSA within 10 days of the month in which the funds are distributed.
-The recipient of SSI therefore has a legal duty to inform the SSA of any and all benefits he or she has received from the trust.
-The trustee may want to confirm with the beneficiary who is to be responsible for reporting trust distributions to SSA so there is no misunderstanding.
-Timely reporting to the SSA is critical.
-Failure to report to the SSA on a timely basis may result in a penalty and will require any overpayments be paid back to the SSA.
+SSI reporting requirements requires any change in circumstances be reported to SSI within 10 days of the month in which the funds are distributed.
+The recipient of SSI therefore has a legal duty to inform SSI of any and all benefits he or she has received from the trust.
+The trustee may want to confirm with the beneficiary who is to be responsible for reporting trust distributions to SSI so there is no misunderstanding.
+Timely reporting to SSI is critical.
+Failure to report to SSI on a timely basis may result in a penalty and will require any overpayments be paid back to SSI.

-One advantage of the monthly reporting is if the trustee is unknowingly making a distribution in a manner that reduces SSI, it is better to correct this early on rather than having an entire year go by before the error is discovered.
-A more detailed discussion of how the SSA treats earned income, unearned income, inkind income and non-countable income is provided herein.
+One advantage of the monthly reporting is if the trustee is unknowingly making a distribution in a manner which reduces SSI, it is better to correct this early on rather than having an entire year go by before the error is discovered.
+A more detailed discussion of how SSI treats earned income, unearned income, inkind income, and non countable income is provided herein.

 The following is a brief example of why monthly accounting of distribution is required for SSI purposes.
-For example, if the trustee is providing the beneficiary with \$50 per month to buy cigarettes, this will result in a \$30 loss of SSI.
+For example if the trustee is providing the beneficiary with \$50 per month to buy cigarettes, this will result in a \$30 loss of SSI.
 SSI does not count the first \$20 per month received by the beneficiary.
-This \$20 is referred to as the "disregard amount."
+This \$20 is referred to as the "disregard amount".
 For every unearned dollar given to the beneficiary in excess of the \$20 disregard, he or she will have a dollar deducted from his or her SSI check.

-With a monthly accounting, the trustee will learn of the error of giving cash to the beneficiary before a large amount of SSI funds are lost.
+With a monthly accounting, the trustee will learn of the error of giving cash to the beneficiaries before a large amount of SSI funds are lost.
 The trustee can then change the manner of distribution by arranging for a carton of cigarettes to be purchased for the beneficiary rather than giving him or her money to buy his or her own cigarettes.
 Breach of duty can occur intentionally or as a result of negligence.
-If the breach is intentional, such as in the case of stealing trust assets or self-dealing, the trustee may face criminal penalties for breach of his or her fiduciary duty.
-The trustee will also be personally liable for losses to the trust as a result of his or her intentional action.
+If the breach is intentional such as in the case of stealing trust assets or self dealing, the trustee may face criminal penalties for breach of his/her fiduciary duty.
+The trustee will also be personally liable for losses to the trust as a result of his/her intentional action.

 A trustee may also be personally liable for a breach of duty that was not intentional but was the result of negligence.
-The only exception to this is if the trust includes an exculpatory clause that protects the trustee as long as he or she was acting in good faith.
+The only exception to this is if the trust includes an exculpatory clause which protects the trustee as long as he or she was acting in good faith.
 If the trustee was acting in good faith, he or she may not be personally liable for any resulting loss that occurs.